-In Vancouver, your Enrolment Services Professional (ESP) can walk you through your funding options and help you put together a customized financial plan.
-In June, you can find your ESP in your Student Service Centre account under Personal Info and UBC Contacts.
+In Vancouver, your Enrolment Services Advisor can walk you through your funding options and help you put together a customized financial plan.
+In June, you can find your Enrolment Services Advisor in your Student Service Centre account under Personal Info and UBC Contacts.

 UBC’s Okanagan campus

 Where you choose to live will shape your UBC experience.
 If you’re looking for a supportive environment, close-knit community, and easy access to on-campus services and facilities, residence on either our Vancouver or Okanagan campuses is for you.
 If you prefer an independent lifestyle, you will find all sorts of off-campus housing options nearby.

 Submit your residence application to UBC Student Housing as soon as you receive your offer of admission to UBC (but no later than May 1).
 Your place in student housing on our Vancouver or Okanagan campuses is guaranteed if: